-- (1) Agent or employee.
+(1) Agent or employee.
 An agent or employee of a registered lobbying firm or other registrant that has a registration statement on file does not have to register as a lobbyist again after subsequent registered lobbying interactions with City Officials or City Employees, unless the agent or employee of a registered lobbying firm or other registrant at some point begins to represent a new client or registered lobbying firm.
-Activity reports for the period in question fully disclosing all relevant information known to the agent or employee must still be filed as necessary. - (2) Attorneys.
-A licensed attorney who is performing an act that may be performed only by a licensed attorney.
+Activity reports for the period in question fully disclosing all relevant information known to the agent or employee must still be filed, as necessary.

-- (3) Dispute resolution.
+- (2) Attorneys.
+A licensed attorney who is performing an act that may be performed only by a licensed attorney. - (3) Dispute resolution.
 An attorney or other person whose contact with a City official is made solely as part of resolving a dispute with the City, provided that the contact is solely with City officials who do not vote on or have final authority over any municipal question involved and so long as such an attorney complies with Rule 4.02 of the Texas Disciplinary Rules of Professional Conduct, as amended. - (4) Governmental entities.
 Governmental entities and their officials and employees, provided the communications relate solely to subjects of governmental interest concerning the respective governmental bodies and the City. - (5) Individual.
-An individual who engages in lobbying but who does not receive an economic benefit or compensation or expend monies for lobbying with respect to any client.
-The term "expends" does not include the cost of photocopying documents, or creating other informational material by individuals who communicate with public officials to express personal opinions on behalf of themself, their family members of their household. - (6) Media outlets.
-A person who owns, publishes or is employed by: - a.
-A newspaper; - b.
-Any other regularly published periodical; - c.
-A radio station; - d.
-A television station; - e.
+An individual(s) or group(s) of individuals who engages in lobbying but who does not receive an economic benefit or compensation or expend monies for lobbying with respect to any client.
+The term "expends" does not include the cost of photocopying documents, or creating other informational material by individuals who communicate with public officials to express personal (i.e., persuasive) opinions on behalf of themselves or any other individual(s) or group(s) of individuals their family members of their household, if neither the individual(s) nor group(s) of individuals receive an economic benefit or compensation. - (6) Media outlets.
+A person who owns, publishes, or is employed by: - a.
+A newspaper. - b.
+Any other regularly published periodical. - c.
+A radio station. - d.
+A television station.

+- e.
 A wire service; or - f.
-Any other bona fide news medium that in the ordinary course of business disseminates news, opinions, or paid advertisements that directly or indirectly oppose or promote municipal questions or seek to influence official action relating thereto, if the person does not engage in other activities that require registration under Division 5 (Lobbyists).
+Any other bona fide news medium that in the ordinary course of business disseminates news, opinions, or paid advertisements that directly or indirectly oppose or promote municipal questions or seek to influence official action relating thereto if the person does not engage in other activities that require registration under Division 5 (Lobbyists).